The Settlers 7: Paths to a Kingdom: Settlement and settlers

 Whether playing in single-player or multiplayer mode, each game begins roughly the same way; the player is positioned at a set location on the map, with a prebuilt castle and tavern, a fully upgraded constructor, a fully upgraded storehouse, a set amount of raw materials, food, and tools, a set number of soldiers and a basic general, and sometimes a few prebuilt work-yards and/or residences.
 The basic gameplay revolves around serfs (the titular "settlers"), who transport materials, tools and produce, and who populate and perform the requisite task of each building.
 As the player constructs buildings and thus requires settlers to occupy them, the settlers automatically emerge from the castle as needed.
 As the settlement continues to grow in size, its quota of settlers will eventually be reached, and the player will need to build additional residences to create more living space.
 As in all previous Settlers titles except Heritage of Kings, the player is unable to directly control any individual settler.
 Instead, when the player elects to construct a building, a settler automatically emerges from a constructor, collects the necessary construction material from the nearest storehouse, travels to the site, and begins construction.

 How the player interacts with constructed buildings is different from any previous title in the series.
 Work yards cannot be built directly, but must be attached to a base building, of which there are five; residence, noble residence, lodge, farm, and mountain shelter.
 Each base building can have three work yards attached (depending on the availability of space), and each has specific yards which cannot be attached to other buildings.
 For example, the baker can only be attached to the residence, the blacksmith to the noble residence, the hunter's hut to the lodge, the grain barn to the farm, and the iron mine to the mountain shelter.
 Whereas no work yard can be upgraded, two of the base buildings can; the residence and noble residence.
-However, upgrading the base building has no effect on the productivity of the work yard, instead it simply provides more living space, thus increasing the upper limit of settlers.
+However, upgrading the base building does not affect the productivity of the work yard, instead it simply provides more living space, thus increasing the upper limit of settlers.